priyakohli01/priyakohli/README.md

-Q1.In an IT based company.
+Q1.
+In an IT based company.
 Tasks were distributed on each day and a summary of how much task is completed is taken at the end of the day.
 Next day, Those incomplete task which required shorter time are distributed to finish first.
 Help the team in minimizing the time taken to complete the task.
 Input Format
 The first line contains an integer N, which is the number of pending tasks.